-I sat at the mezzanine bar of an Orchard Road hotel, drinking my nightly hot-chocolate, watching the promenade.
-Down below stood a yellow car with nothing protruding from it except its rear-view mirrors.
-All passers-by stared at it: young and old; Singaporeans and Japanese and Westerners; women and men.
-Many took pictures, some took many pictures.
-Two teenage girls posed as though inviting friends into their car.
-People arriving by car noticed it immediately, dashed across to it and filmed it all round and took pictures from every angle.
+I sat at the mezzanine bar of the Mandarin Oriental on Orchard Road, drinking my nightly hot-chocolate, watching the wide sidewalk below.
+There was a yellow car down there with nothing protruding from it except the rear-view mirrors.
+Everybody who passed by stared at it: young and old, Singaporeans and Japanese and Westerners, women and men.
+Many took pictures, some took lots of pictures.
+Two teenage girls posed as though they were inviting friends into their car.
+People passing in cars noticed it immediately and turned after they'd passed.

-At ten there was commotion.
-Two men powerfully kicked the pots around the car to make room, and the owner of the coveted car came out with a young lady who looked as adorable as his car.
-The doors of the car rose all by themselves and appeared like wings.
-The man was young, his shoulders were stiff and awkwardly raised, his gait slow and self-conscious, his manner affected by all those eyes on him.
-He reached behind and pulled up his trousers and mussed up the insert of his shirt, and I found it surprising that he was wearing shirt and trousers—clothing of regular folks—and that they were crumpled.
-After they went it appeared as though they'd taken away a beloved monument.
-I went down and watched for a while the emptiness they'd left behind, then I turned back to go in and sleep.
+At 10:00, there was a commotion.
+Two strong men pushed aside, with their legs, the pots around the car to make room, and the owner of the fancy car came out with a young lady who looked as adorable as his car.
+The doors of that divine vehicle rose up like wings.
+The man was young, his shoulders were stiff and awkwardly raised, his gait was slow and self-conscious, with all those eyes weighing on him.
+He reached behind and pulled up his trousers and while at it mussed up the insert of his shirt.
+I found it surprising that he was wearing a shirt and pants, like anybody else, and, just as with regular folks, his clothes were rumpled.
+After they'd gone, it was as though they'd carried away an adorable monument.